Hser2bio/Lats-Core/doc/README.md

 - `bin/lats-qt` (GUI) or
 - `bin/latsd` (headless)

+If this is the first time running LATS Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.lats-params`

 ### Windows

 Unpack the files into a directory, and then run lats-qt.exe.

 ### macOS

-Drag Lats-Qt to your applications folder, and then run Lats-Qt.
+Drag LATS-Qt to your applications folder, and then run LATS-Qt.

 ### Need Help?

-* See the documentation at the [LATS Wiki](https://https://github.com/LATS-DAO/Lats-Core/) for help and more information.
+* See the documentation at the [LATS Wiki](https://github.com/lats-dao/lats-core/wiki) for help and more information.
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [LATS Forum](http://lats.cc/).
-* Join our Discord server [Discord Server](https://discord.gg/Yqzpyuk5PJ)
+* Join our Discord server [Discord Server](https://discord.gg/cGsXc3gKeQ)

 Building
 ---------------------
-The following are developer notes on how to build Lats Core on your native platform.
+The following are developer notes on how to build LATS Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)